Keeping it Clean, and Above All… Transparent

 Compliance and Reporting

-Assuming that an exemption does not apply and a business entity is characterized as a CTA reporting company, data must be reported to FinCEN about certain designated individuals and the entity itself.
+Assuming that the CTA is in effect (is not suspended as the result of an injunction or other rule making) and further assuming that an exemption does not apply and a business entity is characterized as a CTA Reporting Company, data must be reported to FinCEN about certain designated individuals and the entity itself.

 1. Parties whose information must be reported: For entities that must report, information must be provided related to the Reporting Company itself, and for persons designated as either a “Beneficial Owner” or “Company Applicant.”